Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Introduction

-We note that \citet{ZS17a} recently proposed an accelerated method for solving the dual ERM problem in a distributed setting.
-Their acceleration technique from \cite{SSS13a} is similar to the Catalyst framework for convex optimization \citep{HL15a}.
-In essence, at every iteration, they add a term $\kappa \|\bw - \bz\|_2^2/2$ to \eqref{eq:primal} and approximately solve the dual problem of the modified primal problem by existing nonaccelerated distributed methods for \eqref{eq:dual}.
+Recently, \citet{ZS17a} proposed an accelerated method for solving the dual ERM problem in a distributed setting.
+Their techniques derived from \cite{SSS13a} is similar to the Catalyst framework for convex optimization \citep{HL15a}.
+In essence, at every iteration, their approach adds a term $\kappa \|\bw - \bz\|_2^2/2$ to \eqref{eq:primal} and approximately solves the dual problem of the modified primal problem by an existing distributed optimization algorithm for \eqref{eq:dual}.
 The solution is then used to generate $\bz$ for the next iteration.
-Like the Catalyst framework that can be combined with any convex optimization algorithm, the acceleration technique in \cite{ZS17a} can also be applied on top of our framework easily by letting our algorithm be the solver for the modified dual problem at each iteration.
-Therefore, we focus our comparison on methods that directly solve the original optimization problem \eqref{eq:dual} to simplify the discussion and to better examine each individual factors that affect efficiency.
-Accelerations discussed in \cite{ZS17a}, and other works not specific for distributed problems like \cite{HL15a,SSS13a} are considered perpendicular to this work.
-More specifically, methods that are faster for the original problem are expected to perform better as well when combined with the acceleration technique, and the best way to apply the acceleration framework (on the primal problem, on the dual problem, with or without restart, parameter tuning, {\it etc.}) is itself another research problem that is independent of the internal solver used in it.
+Like the Catalyst framework that can be combined with any convex optimization algorithm, the acceleration technique in \cite{ZS17a} can also be incorporated with our distributed learning algorithm.
+Specifically, we can apply our proposed algorithm to solve the modified dual problem in the procedure mentioned above.
+Therefore, to simplify the discussion, we focus on comparing methods that solve the original optimization problem \eqref{eq:dual}, and acceleration approach discussed in \cite{ZS17a} and other studies not designed for distributed learning (e.g., \cite{HL15a,SSS13a}) are not in the scope of this study.

-Some methods focusing on theoretical communication efficiency for distributed optimization reduce the number of communication rounds significantly through different techniques, but they are mostly impractical because they either require restrictive assumptions on data distribution over machines, or have excessively high computational cost per iteration.
-On the contrary, our goal in this work is designing a practical algorithm with strong empirical performance in terms of overall running time for practitioners.
-In particular, it is well-known that (accelerated) first-order methods can achieve nice theoretical iteration complexities, but second-order methods like truncated Newton or quasi-Newton, although with weaker global guarantees, tend to need a fewer number of iterations in practice, leading to relatively short running time.
-Therefore, we design a practically efficient approach that is similar to the second-order methods but without requiring lengthy rounds of communication for computing (approximated) Hessian information at each iteration.
+Different from approaches that consider the theoretical communication efficiency only, our goal is to design a practical distributed training algorithm for regularized ERM with strong empirical performance in terms of the overall running time.
+Therefore, we propose an algorithm that is both computation and communication efficient by designing a second-order method, in which the approximated Hessian can be computed without lengthy rounds of communication.
+We show that this approach is also extremely communication-efficient in theory by taking the approximated Hessian as a preconditioner that can significantly improve the condition number of the problem.